LevelUp-2x/ADAPT-CamelDEV/Project-Progress/ADAPT-CamelDEV.md

 - Created unit tests for GeminiModelBackend (test_gemini_model_backend.py)
 - Updated model_factory.py with improved error handling and logging
 - Created user documentation for using GitHub and Gemini models (docs/user_guide/using_github_and_gemini_models.md)
+- Optimized performance for GitHub and Gemini model backends (implemented caching, connection pooling, and rate limiting)
+- Updated main README.md with new model integration information

 ## Next Steps
 1. Perform system-wide testing of ADAPT with the new model backends
-2. Optimize performance and resource usage for the new model integrations
+2. Conduct a comprehensive code review to ensure consistency and best practices across the project
 3. Implement additional model backends as needed (e.g., other LLM providers)
-4. Conduct a code review to ensure consistency and best practices across the project
-5. Update the main README.md file with information about the new model integrations
+4. Develop more advanced examples and use cases showcasing the new model integrations
+5. Explore possibilities for enhancing the ADAPT framework with multi-modal capabilities

 ## Action Items
 - [x] Complete GitHub-specific functionality in GitHubModelBackend